rrazcueta/moonveil/docs/players/01-character-creation.md

 |     | 6   | **Sleepsand** Spell                                       |
 | 6   | 1-3 | **Healing Circle** Miracle                                |
 |     | 4-6 | **Dawn Arm** Miracle                                      |

+## Draft and Choose An Ability

+Draft a Skill.

+Increase one Ability point +1.

 <!-- Roll d66 for a small, **Extra** Gift to take with you.